“a better world for women is a better world for everyone“

 I wanted to move on and kind of look at how Iceland got to where it is now, and I want to interview Guðrún Ágústsdóttir.
 She is a very impressive woman who I’ve loved getting to know—she was a leader in the Red Stocking movement of the 1970s and later pursued a political career where she was the president of the city council of Reykjavik and later worked with a shelter for victims of domestic violence.
 So without further ado here is my interview with her.

 Rachel Greenley: Guðrún Ágústsdóttir and I have gotten to know each other from a book group that I was fortunate to join when I arrived here in Iceland.
-It has been lovely getting to know all of the women in this group; they have a diverse understanding of Iceland and when I mentioned to Guðrún, I think my first book group experience, that I was currently doing a deep dive into American feminism’, she brought out a book of Icelandic feminism and she showed me the chapter on what was called the Red Stocking Movement and how it influenced the women’s movement in Iceland.
-I’ve since then kind of been very interested in it and it is an important part of Iceland’s history and story that helped us understand how Iceland is where it is at the top of the Gender Gap Report.
+It has been lovely getting to know all of the women in this group; they have a diverse understanding of Iceland and when I mentioned to Guðrún, I think my first book group experience, that I was currently doing a deep dive into American feminism, she brought out a book of Icelandic feminism.
+And she showed me the chapter on what was called the Red Stocking Movement and how it influenced the women’s movement in Iceland.
+I’ve since then been very interested in it, and it is an important part of Iceland’s history that helped us understand how Iceland is where it is at the top of the Gender Gap Report.

 Guðrún, I wanted to first start off with some of the basics of the Red Stocking Movement so maybe you could start with explaining what happened on October 25th, 1975?